-The effects of the invalidity action of a trademark registration are not expressly specified on the current Law, although they are actually defined by the supplementary legislation.
-However, the fact that an express provision is included in the new Law stating the effects of the invalidity should be considered as positive, so as to avoid incorrect interpretations that actually were started to be done by our Courts.
+The effects of the invalidity action of a trademark registration are not expressly specified in the current Law.
+Although, they are defined by supplementary legislation.
+However, the fact that an express provision is included in the new Law stating the effects of the invalidity is constructive, so as to avoid incorrect interpretations that were already becoming in issue in the Courts.

 OLIVARES will be keeping you updated regarding the interpretation and criterions derived from these changes once the Law has entered into force.